saifahmad02/Spotstitch-Mobile/README.md

 - Material Icon Theme

 To start the app:
-Open command line and cd to the folder then type: npm start
+Open command line and cd to the folder then type: npm start (if it doesnt work use expo start)

 To stop the app:
 CTRL + C